Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate: Multi-server Queueing Model with No Waiting Room

-We now state \Cref{thm:Convergence_mu>c/R_multi}, which generalizes \Cref{thm:Convergence_mu_larger_c} to the multi-server setting and proves the asymptotic optimality of our proposed policy for the multi-server queueing system.
+We now present the main result of this subsection in \Cref{thm:Convergence_mu>c/R_multi}, which proves the asymptotic optimality of policy $\pi_{\mathrm{Alg1}}$ for any $\mu>0$ for the multi-server queueing system.
 The proof of this theorem is based on the submartingale (or supermartingale) property of the sequence $\{Y_n\}_{n=0}^{\infty}$.

 \begin{Theorem} Consider the multi-server Erlang-B queueing system with $k$ servers and service rate $\mu$.
-For any $\mu \in (0,+\infty)$, policy $\Pi_{\mathrm{Alg1}}$ converges to the true optimal policy $\Pi^*$.
-Specifically, for $\mu \in (c/R,+\infty)$, $Y_n$ converges to $+\infty$ a.s. and the proposed policy admits all arrivals after a random finite time subject to availability.
-Similarly, for $\mu \in (0,c/R)$, $Y_n$ converges to $-\infty$ a.s. and after a random finite time, an arrival is only accepted with a probability that converges to 0 as $n \rightarrow +\infty$. \end{Theorem}
+For any $\mu \in (0,+\infty)$, policy $\pi_{\mathrm{Alg1}}$ converges to the best-in-class policy $\pi^*$.
+Specifically, for $\mu \in (c/R,+\infty)$, $Y_n$ converges to $+\infty$ \emph{a.s.} and the proposed policy admits all arrivals after a random finite time subject to availability.
+Similarly, for $\mu \in (0,c/R)$, $Y_n$ converges to $-\infty$ \emph{a.s.}, and after a random finite time, an arrival is only accepted with a probability that converges to 0 as $n \rightarrow +\infty$. \end{Theorem}